-Today the Department of Water Resources (DWR) provided an update on costs and construction activities for the Lake Oroville Spillways Emergency Recovery Project.
+DWR provided an update on construction-related activities for the Lake Oroville Spillways Emergency Recovery Project on May 23.

 Oroville Spillways Incident